Varadhav/ridges-agent-workbench/README.md

 **This workbench is designed for processing and benchmarking agents only, not for agent improvement or development.**

-* Use this system to evaluate and compare different custom agents
+* Use this system to evaluate and compare different open top agents
 * Measure performance across different problem sets and configurations
 * Generate reproducible benchmark results for analysis
 * Track agent performance over time with consistent testing